blueglyph/lexigram/README.md

   * refactor big methods
 * for the **generated code**
   * improve performances
+* for the bottom-up parser
+  * safer type than LALR

 _The code and the documentation were entirely written by a human._